flowistry_pdg::rustc::mir

 §drop: Option<BasicBlock>

-Cleanup to be done if the generator is dropped at this suspend point.
+Cleanup to be done if the coroutine is dropped at this suspend point.

 §

-Semantically just a return (from the generators drop glue).
+Semantically just a return (from the coroutines drop glue).
 Only permitted in the same situations as yield.

 Needs clarification: Is that even correct?
-The generator drop code is always confusing to me, because it’s not even really in the current body.
+The coroutine drop code is always confusing to me, because it’s not even really in the current body.

 Needs clarification: Are there type system constraints on these terminators?
 Should there be a “block type” like cleanup blocks for them?